Tesla Model Y SUV review

 - Only available with five seats at launch

-Part of the reason for the delay was Tesla CEO Elon Musk's desire for European examples of the Model Y to be built at a new Tesla Gigafactory in Germany, the completion of which has faced significant hold ups.
+Part of the reason for the delay was Tesla CEO Elon Musk's desire for European examples of the Model Y to be built at a new Tesla Gigafactory in Germany, the completion of which faced significant hold ups.
 The Y began arriving with the first American customers in March 2020.
-It seems there are still hurdles in getting Model Ys out; our test car for a UK drive was a Dutch-registered, left-hand-drive example.
+Some time after that, there were still hurdles in getting Model Ys out; our original test car for a UK drive was a Dutch-registered, left-hand-drive example.
+We’ve since tested it against the Volkswagen ID.
+Buzz, and while the Tesla still offers impressive performance, we found the Volkswagen to be the superior choice in terms of comfort.

 There are Long Range and Performance models, sticking closely to the Model 3 on which the Model Y is based.
-Starting at around £55,000 and £66,000 respectively, both versions offer impressive acceleration and four-wheel drive but it's the Performance that's likely to be faster than any rival, with 0-60mph taking under four seconds.
-Deliveries for the Performance, however, aren’t expected to take place until at least summer 2022.
+Tesla recently dropped its prices significantly, with entry-level models starting from just under £45,000, and Long Range and Performance models upwards of around £53,000 and £60,000 respectively.
+Both Long Range and Performance versions offer impressive acceleration and four-wheel drive but it's the latter that's likely to be faster than any rival, with 0-60mph taking under four seconds.

-The Long Range is capable of around 331 miles between charges, thanks to its smaller wheels and slightly reduced performance, while the Performance has a range of around 319 miles.
+The entry-level rear-wheel drive Model Y is capable of 283 miles on a charge, while the Long Range is capable of around 331 miles, while the Performance’s faster credentials come at the expense of its range, which is around 319 miles.
 These are impressive numbers but according to official figures, they're no longer class-leading, with the Mustang Mach-E capable of close to 380 miles in its most efficient specification.
 The Model Y does have an ace card to play in the form of access to Tesla’s impressive Supercharger network, which has chargers at many motorway service stations.

 Inside, the Model Y has the same minimalist interior and technology as the Model 3, focused around a high-res 15-inch touchscreen in the middle of the dashboard.
 Air vents have been replaced by a narrow slot and leather by vegan-friendly materials.
 It works well once you get used to its controls but quality isn't on the same level as the top European manufacturers.